agdhruv/stefanmiodrag.com/README.md

 ## Usage

 Once the dependencies have been downloaded, you may download this repository.
-Alternatively, you may clone this repository using the following command.
+Alternatively, you can clone this repository using the following command:
 ```sh
 $ git clone https://github.com/stefanmiodrag/stefanmiodrag.com.git
 ```